mikelevins/mikelevins.github.io/_posts/2020-12-18-repl-driven.md

 Being able to do *some* things in the repl does not make an engine into a repl-driven programming environment.
-What distinguishes old-fashioned Lisp and Smalltalk environment is that you can do *everything* in the repl.
+What distinguishes old-fashioned Lisp and Smalltalk environments is that you can do *everything* in the repl.
 They place no gratuitous limitations on what you can do; if the language and runtime can do it, then the repl can do it.

-For example, even now, you can ask the current version of Clozure Common Lisp to rebuild itself from scratch by evaluating the following expression at the repl prompt:
+For example, you can ask the current version of Clozure Common Lisp to rebuild itself from scratch by evaluating the following expression at the repl prompt:

     (rebuild-ccl :full t)